 Muhammad Ali: Farewell to The Greatest of All Time

 In every sport there is a scholar that sits at the top of the game.
-If we consider what Pele is to football, Michael Jordan to Basketball and what Usain Bolt is to Sprinting, Muhammad Ali is one of boxing’s greatest.
+If we consider what Pele is to football, Michael Jordan to Basketball and what Usain Bolt is to Sprinting, cost of retrovir Muhammad Ali is one of boxing’s greatest.
 Ali though, somehow stands superior to all past and present sporting athletes.
 What Ali achieved in the sport of boxing is remarkable, his showmanship was infectious and most importantly his ethical integrity was admirable.

 As a tribute to the passing of such a special and unique icon I believe it’s important to highlight and celebrate what makes Muhammad Ali an exemplary inspirational figure with a legacy that will live with us forever.